Quansight/Quansight-website/apps/labs/posts/libsf-error-state.md

 ```

 As soon as I had a chance, I fired up a Windows VM again and put together [a PR](https://github.com/scipy/scipy/pull/20937)
 implementing h-vetinari's solution.
-After a couple missteps, MSVC builds were working again.
+After a couple missteps, Clang-cl builds were working again.
 There would be no need to push
 back the release date.
 A couple weeks later, fellow Quansight Labs member and LFortran/LPython core developer Gagandeep
 Singh ([@czgdp1807](https://github.com/czgdp1807)) submitted [a PR](https://github.com/scipy/scipy/pull/20985) to add an
-MSVC CI job, plugging the gap in SciPy's coverage.
+MSVC CI job, helping plug the gap in SciPy's coverage.

 ### Thread safety